Is Ivermectin safe for a guinea pig infected with lice, mites, or internal parasites?

 Trixacarus caviae, otherwise known as mange mite is a highly contagious microscopic parasite that burrows under the skin, and this causes pain for the guinea pig.

-They aren’t an external parasite so it won’t be easy to locate them and remove them.
+They aren’t external parasites so it won’t be easy to locate them and remove them.

 Due to the pain and sores caused by the mites, your guinea pig may die due to severe dehydration or starvation.

-Only with the proper medication and treatment can you guinea pig recover from the infection.
+Only with the proper medication and treatment can your guinea pig recover from the infection.

 It’s also important to note that if you suspect your guinea pig has mange mites or your vet found them, you need to bring all your other guinea pigs for inspection.

-All You Need To Know Of Mange Mites In Your Guinea Pig
+How To Treat Mange Mites In Your Guinea Pig?

 Mange mites can cause severe skin problems and if not treated fast enough will cause your guinea pigs to die.